evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-0.md

 Well, I said to him rather plainly, "Ok, Harold.
 Don't do that."
 Then he raises his hand again, and says, "Thanks doc!"

-The professor makes the gesture a second time, and some of the students laugh.
+The professor makes the gesture a second time, and a few of the students laugh, possibly out of pity.
 ~~~